Primary Navigation Mobile

 Worx Nitro Hydroshot: the good

-Aaron Hussain cleaning a Jaguar with the WORX
+Aaron Hussain cleaning a Jaguar XF with Worx Nitro Hydroshot

-We can’t go on without mentioning the Nitro Hydroshot’s ability to lift dirt off near-enough anything.
-I began using it to rinse off wheel cleaner residue and dirt off brand new press cars.
+We can’t go on without mentioning the Nitro Hydroshot’s ability to lift dirt off nearly anything.
+I began using it to rinse off wheel cleaner residue and dirt off brand-new press cars.
 The Parkers team always bring them in for us to test stuff on, and to a normal eye, they don’t usually need a deep clean.

-That’s the important thing to note, if you’ve come away from using a powerful 140 Bar pressure washer or some other competitor, you will notice a steadfast level of pressure.
+That’s the important thing to note: if you’ve come away from using a powerful 140 Bar pressure washer or some other competitor, you will notice a steadfast level of pressure.
 But believe me, it’s hard to really notice.
 But even more impressive is how well-engineered it is; a Kärcher K2 vibrates in your hands and at times, can feel quite uncomfortable.
-The Nitro Hydroshot however, felt smoother.
-It didn’t strain my hands, nor did it vibrate harshly, and feel like it was compromised in quality.
-It’s a well-built machine and feels like it.
+The Nitro Hydroshot, however, felt smoother.
+It didn’t strain my hands, nor did it vibrate harshly, or feel like it compromised in build quality.
+It’s a well-constructed machine and feels like it.

 Worx Nitro Hydroshot: the okay

-The Nitro Hydroshot’s biggest challenge was removing years of dirt and grime off an early 1980s’s Audi 80 CD.
+The Nitro Hydroshot’s biggest challenge was removing years of dirt and grime from an early 1980s Audi 80 CD.
 It was stored for a while before being brought in time for me to perform a series of tests on pre-wash and shampoos.

 Granted, nobody’s serviceable car could ever get this filthy, but the Nitro Hydroshot was an excellent companion.
-It removed years of green detritus and grime away from the car, and by the time I had finished after about 2 hours and 30 odd minutes, it was looking like a completely different car.
-With the test running from 09:15 it ran out of battery by around 11 on the dot.
+It removed years of green detritus and grime from the car, and by the time I had finished, after about two hours and thirty-odd minutes, it looked like a completely different car.
+With the test running from 09:15, it ran out of battery by around 11 on the dot.

 There are enough adjustable settings, too.
-You can have more precise nozzle modes and wider range ones; the latter of which, I used to more-or-less refurbish the paint of that Audi.
-They’re very easy to find and adjust thanks to the simple knob on the tip of the hose, and each one has a great effect at their use.
+You can have more precise nozzle modes and wider-range ones, the latter of which I used to refurbish the paint of that Audi.
+They’re very easy to find and adjust thanks to the simple knob on the tip of the hose, and each one has a great effect when used.
 The precise setting was great for cleaning the Audi’s roof gutters of chunky moss.

 Worx Nitro Hydroshot: the bad